Teenage Mutant Ninja Turtles: Out Of The Shadows

 |Domestic Gross: $82,051,601||Overseas Gross: $163,572,247|

-Teenage Mutant Ninja Turtles: Out Of The Shadows was financed by Paramount for $135 million and in April 2016, two Chinese companies invested in the sequel — China Movie Media Group, which is a subsidiary of Wanda and also Alibaba Pictures.
+The budget for Teenage Mutant Ninja Turtles: Out Of The Shadows was $135 million and it was financed by Paramount.
+In April 2016, two Chinese companies invested in the sequel — China Movie Media Group, which is a subsidiary of Wanda and also Alibaba Pictures.

 In a quarterly investor report, Paramount’s parent company Viacom said the studio posted an operating loss of $26 million, mostly attributed to the expensive Teenage Mutant Ninja Turtles: Out Of The Shadows.
 The film’s poor theatrical run and resulting loss added more fire to the Viacom board drama between Chief Executive Philippe Dauman and Viacom head Sumner Redstone.
 After a string of expensive misfires including 13 Hours: The Secret Soldiers of Benghazi, Zoolander 2 and Whiskey Tango Foxtrot and an overall reduction in Paramount’s worth, Dauman wanted to sell 49% of the studio to Ninja Turtles investor Wanda.
 Redstone did not want to give up any ownership of the studio and a very public and messy battle played out, resulting in the departure of Dauman — who received an exit package estimated at $85 million.
 Not too bad for losing a fight with your boss.